Current Retail: $336.99-$404.96

 The front mesh door works very well for ventilation, being fully sheltered by the vestibule.
 Also, the fly can be rolled up on the sides to allow cross ventilation through the mesh on the side walls of the tent, and these can be rolled back down fairly quickly, but that requires going outside in the rain to accomplish.
 That leaves only the big solid rear door as an all-or-nothing barrier.
 I am actually considering having a mesh screen sewn over the door so it can be unzipped to become just a screen window since I have little use for a second entry.

-We've spent a total of four rainy nights in the tent so far (the first being a test run on the Oregon Coast), and the full fly does keep the tent and its occupants nice and dry.
+We've spent several rainy and windy nights in the tent so far, and the full fly keeps the tent and its occupants nice and dry when pitched and guyed out properly.
 I did add a grommet and guy line on the bottom of the fly on either side of the tent in order to pull the fly away from the tent on the long run between pole clips.
 This has helped get runoff away from the tent body and was an easy fix.

-We also got the matching footprint to help protect the bottom of the tent, but for this trip we used a CG Gear Sandmat under the tent and to make an entry rug in the vestibule.
+We also got the matching footprint to help protect the bottom of the tent, but I generally use a CG Gear Sandmat under the tent and to make an entry rug in the vestibule since the floor is pretty fragile.

-All in all, this is a great tent that my wife and I both really like.
+All in all, this is a great tent that my partner and I both really like.
 With just a couple of changes, it could be nearly perfect for our use.